atom-box/zumtum/readMe.md

 # Quanthum Magazine

 ## What's going on here
-Build a fake magazine site.
+I'm building a fake magazine site.
 This should allow for lots of ways to integrate syntax that I'm trying out: ES5/6 functional **JS**, better **HTML** descriptors, and **CSS**.
 Once I add **MongoDB** it will